dbjohnson/ws-pub-sub/README.md

 The server will start on http://localhost:8080 by default (or the configured port).

 ### Available Endpoints

-- `/` - Web UI for testing
+- `/` - WebSocket endpoint for pub/sub operations
-- `/ws` - WebSocket endpoint for pub/sub operations
+- `/dashboard` - Web UI for testing
 - `/stats` - HTTP endpoint for server statistics

 ## WebSocket Protocol